Does Hashem Need a House?

 As God has no need for shelter, light, bread, or meat, why did He command the Children of Israel to construct the Tabernacle and its accompanying vessels?
 See Purpose of the Mishkan.

 - According to Ramban, the Mishkan served to house Hashem's presence and facilitated the continuation of the Divine revelation which began at Mt.
 Sinai.
 Does this imply that God can be contained in a physical structure?
 What does it suggest about the concept of "sacred space"; are certain locations holier than others?
-Finally, how would having God literally in your midst affect your relationship with Hashem?
+Finally, how might having Hashem literally in one's midst affect one's relationship with Him?

 - The Sifre views the Tabernacle as a means by which the Israelites atoned for the Sin of the Golden Calf, while the Tanchuma focuses on how it serves as a sign to surrounding nations that God had forgiven Israel.
 What polemical factors might be motivating the Tanchuma's reading?1 Can you think of other cases where a commentator's understanding of a story is polemically motivated?